FluegelsApps/iot-utilities/docs/aruba/aruba_iot_concepts_and_configuration.md

 - USB-to-serial
 - USB-to-ethernet

-In all cases the USB connected host system removes/adds the radio specific headers/protocols downstream from/to IoT devices and forwards/receives the data payload to the access point using one of the USB methods.
+In all cases the USB connected host system removes/adds the radio specific headers/protocols from/to IoT devices and forwards/receives the data payload to the access point using one of the USB methods.

 Supported USB connected devices does not required a specific configuration, except for vendor specific implementations, but it can be controlled which USB devices are allowed to connect to an access points.
-This can be controlled using an [USB ACL](#usb-acl-configuration).
+This can be controlled using an [USB ACL profile](#usb-acl-profile).

 #### **_USB-to-serial_**

 The [3rd party solutions using the USB-to-serial](#supported-usb-vendor-list-for-iot) method forwards the data payload to/from the access point using [serial-data](#serial-data).
-The Aruba access point encapsulates the serial-data payload in the Aruba IoT interface protocol upstream to/from the IoT backend system.
+The Aruba access point encapsulates the serial-data payload in the Aruba IoT server interface protocol to/from the IoT backend system.

 > **_Note:_**
-> No specific configuration required for USB-to-serial devices.
-Serial data is only forwarded though the Aruba IoT interface, if enabled upstream.
+> No specific configuration is required for USB-to-serial devices.
+Serial data is only forwarded though the Aruba IoT server interface, if enabled on the server-side.

 #### **_USB-to-ethernet_**